 What should I do if I forget a dose?

-If you miss the first dose of sodium oxybate, you may take a dose when the second dose is scheduled; do not take a second dose of sodium oxybate that night.
-If you miss the second dose, skip the missed dose and continue your regular dosing schedule on the next night.
+If you miss the second dose of sodium oxybate immediate-release solution, skip the missed dose and continue your regular dosing schedule on the next night.
 Do not take a double dose to make up for a missed one.
-Always allow at least 2-1/2 hours between doses of sodium oxybate.
+Always allow at least 2 1/2 hours between doses of sodium oxybate.

 What side effects can this medication cause?